Ice hockey: Game

 While the general characteristics of the game remain constant, the exact rules depend on the particular code of play being used.
 The two most important codes are those of the IIHF and the NHL.
 Both of these codes, and others, originated from Canadian rules of ice hockey of the early 20th century.

 Ice hockey is played on a hockey rink.
 During normal play, there are six players on ice skates on the ice per side, one of them being the goaltender.
 The objective of the game is to score goals by shooting a hard vulcanized rubber disc, the puck, into the opponent's goal net at the opposite end of the rink.
 The players use their sticks to pass or shoot the puck.

 With certain restrictions, players may redirect the puck with any part of their body.
 Players may not hold the puck in their hand and are prohibited from using their hands to pass the puck to their teammates unless they are in the defensive zone.
-Players however can knock a puck out of the air with their hand to themself.
-Players are prohibited from kicking the puck into the opponent's goal, though unintentional redirections off the skate are permitted.
-Players may not intentionally bat the puck into the net with their hands.
+Players can knock a puck out of the air with their hands to themselves.
+Players are prohibited from kicking the puck into the opponent's goal, though unintentional redirections off their body or equipment, including skates, are permitted.
+Players may not intentionally bat the puck into the net with their hands or any part of their body.

 Hockey is an off-side game, meaning that forward passes are allowed, unlike in rugby.
 Before the 1930s, hockey was an on-side game, meaning that only backward passes were allowed.
 Those rules emphasized individual stick-handling to drive the puck forward.
 With the arrival of offside rules, the forward pass transformed hockey into a true team sport, where individual performance diminished in importance relative to team play, which could now be coordinated over the entire surface of the ice as opposed to merely rearward players.